Monsalves-Gonzalez-N/arxiv-reader/README.md

 # arXiv Reader

-A mobile-first app to browse astrophysics papers from arXiv in a swipeable card format — like TikTok for research papers.
+A mobile-first app to browse astrophysics papers from arXiv in a swipeable card format.

 Built for astronomers and astrophysics enthusiasts who want to stay up to date with the latest publications without drowning in PDFs.